 Canned corn is delicious and another one of those kid-friendly veggies.
 Apple sauce is another brilliant ingredient and works really well right out of the can.

 Check the nutritional information to make sure you buy a no added sugar applesauce.

 8. Bottled Citrus Juice

-A little lemon juice adds brightness and zing to so many recipes and whether you like the little squeezy plastic lemon or a bottle of organic, non-preservative juice, it is fantastic to have on hand.
+A little lemon juice adds brightness and zing to so many recipes.
+Whether you prefer the squeezy plastic version or the organic, non-preservative one, it is fantastic to have on hand.